framecreative/wordpress-boilerplate/README.md

 For paid 3rd party plugins avialable via Frame's hosted composer repositories please see [our included list](frame-composer-plugins.txt)

-You will require a auth.json file to access this password protected repository - Frame Creative will provide you with these credentials if necessary - please avoid checking them into any public repository
+You will need an auth.json file to access this password protected repository - Frame Creative will provide you with these credentials if necessary - please avoid checking them into any public repository

 We recommend ACF Pro for custom fields / content, and Gravity Forms for form display and processing, both of which are available via frame-plugins